Little Fuzhou: Gentrification and decline

 In the 2000s, the growth of newly arriving Fuzhounese immigrants to Manhattan's Chinatown began to slow down, with more Fuzhounese moving to Brooklyn.
 Some Chinese landlords were also accused of bias against the Fuzhou immigrants due to crime concerns.
 Subdivision of apartments is also a frequent concern.
 During the 2010s, additional Fuzhounese immigrants moved out due to gentrification; in a July 2018 report from Voices of NY, Fuzhounese-owned businesses have been declining on East Broadway due to high rents, and are being replaced by non-Asians.
 In addition, Fuzhounese consumers started traveling for commerce to Flushing's Chinatown in Queens, and Sunset Park's Chinatown in Brooklyn.
 Since the COVID-19 pandemic in New York City in 2020, storefront vacancies have accelerated.

 Little Fuzhou, Brooklyn

 The increasing Fuzhounese influx to New York City has shifted to the Brooklyn Chinatown (布鲁克林華埠) located in Brooklyn's Sunset Park neighborhood.
 This newer Chinatown had become the most affordable large Chinese enclave of New York City.
 In addition, the area supposedly had less housing discrimination than Manhattan's Chinatown.
 Brooklyn's Chinatown has surpassed Manhattan's Chinatown as the city's primary Fuzhou culture center.
 Property values have risen substantially as a result.

 Reputation as Chinatown's Wall Street

-East Broadway has been called the "Wall Street of Chinatown", due to the significant number of Chinese-owned financial institutions concentrated on this street and surrounding streets.
-The banks that are located on East Broadway include Asia Bank, United Orient Bank, and CitiBank (corner of Mott Street) on Chatham Square, First American International Bank (formerly Hong Kong Bank), and Abacus Federal Savings Bank on the Bowery.
+East Broadway has been called the "Wall Street of Chinatown", due to the significant number of Chinese-owned financial institutions concentrated on this street and surrounding streets.A Cantonese newspaper company named Wah May Press was also located on 9 East Broadway.

-Onto East Broadway are Cathay Bank (formerly the Golden City Bank), East West Bank (formerly the Hang Seng Bank), a second Chinatown branch of First American International Bank (formerly named Glory China Tower, in the former spot of the Pagoda theater), and HSBC bank.
-A Cantonese newspaper company named Wah May Press was also located on 9 East Broadway.